 The festive danceable music reverberated throughout the field thanks to Sean Sullivan, Matty Smith and the rest of the A/V crew.

 They were followed by Borderline, an alternative rock band consisting of Mitch Stowers, Xander Browell, Ben Nicholson, Prit Roy and Daniel Ketyer.
-Its previous engagements include Relay for Life at the stadium and at a wedding reception in downtown Pittsburgh.
+Its previous engagements include at the stadium and at a wedding reception in downtown Pittsburgh.
 Borderline played covers of Linkin Park, The Red Hot Chili Peppers, the Foo Fighters and an original song, “Get me Through.”